SmartMobilityAlgorithms/book/content/ToolsAndPythonLibraries/index.md

 Are there any alternatives?
 In `C++`, you can use [graph-tool](https://graph-tool.skewed.de/), which was built over the [boost-graph](https://www.boost.org/doc/libs/1_64_0/libs/graph/doc/index.html) libraries, or you can use [igraph](https://github.com/igraph) which is written in C. But for these you will need to write your own parser for OpenStreetMaps data and understand its file format.
 Fortunately, this is not too complicated.

-### osrm

-For some problems, determining the route between multiple points is not the main focus, and it is acceptable to use a pre-generated route.
-[OSRM](http://project-osrm.org/) does exactly that; it is a routing engine with an API that you feed with coordinates, and in return it gives you the fastest route between them.
-It has other useful capabilities like doing Travelling Salesman and solving all pairs shortest path.
+## Geospatial Data Libraries

-### geopandas
+### GeoPandas

-It is an extension to pandas that handles geospatial data by extending the datatypes of pandas, and the ability to query and manipulate spatial data.
+[GeoPandas](https://geopandas.org/) is an extension to pandas that handles geospatial data by extending the datatypes of pandas, and the ability to query and manipulate spatial data.
 Alternatively, you would need to deal with [spatial databases](https://en.wikipedia.org/wiki/Spatial_database) for these operations, like how to properly and efficiently represent polygons and curved lines and query them without too much overhead (for database folks, the indexing of spatial data is different than normal data).

-### shapely

-It provides us with datatypes to represent geometric objects that geopandas exploits to represent spatial data.
+## Shapefile Creation and Map Editing

-### nominatim
+### QGIS

-It is used to look up a location from a textual description (the official website description).
-This is called geocoding and decoding, which is translating address of a location to its coordinates (and vice-versa).
+[QGIS](https://www.qgis.org/en/site/) is a free and open-source cross-platform desktop geographic information system application that supports viewing, editing, and analysis of geospatial data.

-### visualization libraries
+### GeoJSON

+[GeoJSON](https://geojson.io/) is a fast, simple tool to create, change, and publish maps.

+## Geospatial Data Visualization

 There are <b>many</b> libraries for visualization, but we are mainly using [folium](https://python-visualization.github.io/folium/) and [ipyleaflet](https://ipyleaflet.readthedocs.io/en/latest/).
 Both of them are just wrappers around [leaflet.js](https://github.com/Leaflet/Leaflet), which is the go-to library for any kind of map visualization in almost all web and mobile applications.